prateeksantani/Gatsby-React-Web/README.md

-atsby sidely know as Static Site Generator(SSG)
+Gatsby sidely know as Static Site Generator(SSG)

 Static Site Generator
 Learn what a static site generator is and why you might choose a static site generator, such as Gatsby, over other publishing tools.